bavc/bavc-resources/docs/Technical Documentation/DCP_QC.md

 QCing DCPs involves using some specialized software, along with some QC steps that are typical of most BAVC QC Workflows.
 This article will describe the general process of QCing DCPs, as well as how to install the software.
 Intalling the software is *not easy at all* so be very careful and read the instructions thoroughly

+For the purpose of testing the QC software you can use [this](https://www.charbon-studio.com/get/dcps/CHARBON-INTEROP-24.zip) sample DCP, which is found in this [repository of sample files](https://www.charbon-studio.com/resources).

 ## Installing QC software

 The main software tools you'll use to QC a DCP are `dcp-o-matic` and `clairmeta`. `dcp-o-matic` will playback DCPS, so it's an important tool for viewing the content. `clairmeta` can perform checks on fixity, structure, naming, etc, so it's very useful to make sure that the files and directory are properly formed.
 It's easy enough to install `dcp-o-matic` using `homebrew` with the following command: